 Kingsland is a tiny city located in the state of Arkansas.
 With a population of 336 people and just one neighborhood, Kingsland is the 266th largest community in Arkansas.

-Kingsland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Kingsland is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Kingsland who work in healthcare (42.81%), sales jobs (9.15%), and maintenance occupations (8.82%).
+Unlike some cities, Kingsland isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Kingsland are a mix of both white- and blue-collar jobs.
+Overall, Kingsland is a city of professionals, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Kingsland who work in healthcare (28.11%), maintenance occupations (13.65%), and food service (9.24%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Kingsland has relatively fewer families with younger children, and/or college students.
 Combined, this makes Kingsland a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Kingsland is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Kingsland does not have a public transit system used by locals to get to and from work.

-The per capita income in Kingsland in 2022 was $20,005, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
-This equates to an annual income of $80,020 for a family of four.
+The per capita income in Kingsland in 2022 was $19,919, which is low income relative to Arkansas and the nation.
+This equates to an annual income of $79,676 for a family of four.
+Kingsland also has one of the higher rates of people living in poverty in the nation, with 40.65% of its population below the federal poverty line.

 Kingsland is an extremely ethnically-diverse city.
 The people who call Kingsland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kingsland residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Kingsland include Irish, English, German, Italian, and Dutch.
+Important ancestries of people in Kingsland include Irish, English, German, Dutch, and Italian.

 The most common language spoken in Kingsland is English.
 Other important languages spoken here include Greek and Spanish.